Facility benchmarking for cultural institutions and museums since 1997.

 Each year, the Steering Committee refines the content of the cultural institution facility benchmarking program survey.
 This Steering Committee consists of representatives from museums and cultural institutions across the globe.

-The online survey is designed to measure performance in key areas of facility management and identify best practices and industry trends.
+The online survey is designed to measure performance in key areas of museum and cultural institutional facility management benchmarking to identify best practices and industry trends.
 There are both online forms and Excel templates to enter the data – and you can export your data to an Excel file for your records.

 Results are summarized in a business intelligence report and presented at the annual IAMFA conference.
 Starting in 2019 there are multiple reports with more to come in 2020.